alannurabdann/ImageDownloader/README.md

 ## ImageDownloader

-Download image from url and save to local computer.
+Download tons of images from url and save to local computer.

 ### How to Use